Two minute module overview

-Reliable forecasts can have a major impact on your organization’s ability to develop and implement successful strategies.
+Reliable forecasts can have a major impact on your organisation’s ability to develop and implement successful strategies.
 Unlike spreadsheet programs, IBM SPSS Forecasting has the advanced statistical techniques needed to work with time-series data regardless of your level of expertise.

 IBM SPSS Forecasting is the SPSS time series module.
 A time series is a set of observations obtained by measuring a single variable regularly over time.
 Time series forecasting is the use of a model to predict future events based on known past events.
 Examples of time series forecasting include:

 - Predicting the number of staff required on each day for a call centre

 - Forecasting the number of patients visiting the accident and emergency department

 - Predicting demand for a gas or electricity supplier

 - Estimating passenger numbers for a train company